SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 Most CodeCommons tools for metadata crawling and archive analysis will be run on Adastra HPC at CINES.
-On the one hand, the computed metadata will need to retrieved in the main archive, and on the other hand, the toolsused for a massive processing on the whole archive copy will need to be integrated to Software Heritage standard ingestion pipeline in order to keep maintaining the CodeCommos metadata up-to-date on the long term.
+On the one hand, the computed metadata will need to retrieved in the main archive, and on the other hand, the tools used for a massive processing on the whole archive copy will need to be integrated to Software Heritage standard ingestion pipeline in order to keep maintaining the CodeCommos metadata up-to-date on the long term.
 This taske also includes the retrieval of the GitHub lag